Winterizing Your Pontoon Boat: The Newbie’s Guide

 As they suggest, one of the top brands of fogging oil is by STA-BIL (check price on Amazon).

 The last step you'll want to do is add antifreeze.
-Drain the engine of coolant and replace with one that's Propylene Glycol based (check price on Amazon).
+Drain the engine of coolant and replace it with one that's Propylene Glycol based (check price on Amazon).

 There are antifreeze brands that contain Ethylene Glycol, but most recommend Propylene.
 Additionally, Ethylene-based antifreeze can release harmful toxins into the water.